 Recent Blog Posts

-Learn about firefighting foam, AFFF, and PFAS contamination related to How Connecticut's Legislation is Tackling PFAS in Firefighting Foam.
+Learn about firefighting foam, AFFF, and PFAS contamination related to How Michigan's PFAS Action Response Team Addresses Firefighting Foam Risks.

 What Are PFAS and Why Are They a Concern?